diaboloshogunate/GoogleColabML/README.md

 # GoogleColabML
-Machine learning practice with google colab
+Machine learning practice/assigments with google colab for school and online courses